zoltanszalontay/zoltanszalontay.github.io/privacy-policy.md

 This privacy policy relates solely to this Website, if not stated otherwise within this document.

-Last updated: September 11, 2018
+Last updated: December 21, 2019